banyanshade-software/train_ctl_sw/README.md

 between so-called cantons and logical sub-blocks (see trainctl)

 Choice had been made to have one power board (including PWM and volt control) for each canton

+## related project

+[train_ctl_hw](https://github.com/banyanshade-software/train_ctl_hw) contains boards schematic and PCBs, thus boards have several not yet resolved issues in this repositiory.

+Schematics are defined using [KiCad](https://www.kicad.org)

+[train_ctl_cad](https://github.com/banyanshade-software/train_ctl_cad) contains laser cut train layout (which is definetly usable only for my own layout) as well as some laser cut houses and building that are ready to be used (card board laser cut, 1mm width)

+## License

+All this is GPLv3 (well, see LICENSE file)